chiragsrvstv/Logs-Analysis-Project/readme.md

     `psql -d news -f newsdata.sql`

-#h2 Additional Information
+## Additional Information

-The views that are used in this project are:
+The Views for the database that are used in this project are:

 `create view ipcounter as select path, count(ip) as vw from log group by path order by vw desc;`